juzhax/Debug-Bar-Rewrite-Rules/readme.txt

 == Screenshots ==

-1. Debug Bar Rewrite Rules Panel UI with a example data.
+1. Testing url for matches - show  matched rules and actual matches.
 2. Searching in rules list alongside with filtering and highlighting occurrences.
-3. Testing url for matches - show  matched rules and actual matches.
+3. Interface of Rewrite Rules Inspector without Debug Bar.

 == Changelog ==